Sarahsegla/Password-Generator/README.md

 ## User Story
-- A password generator
+- A password generator using arrays, loops and functions.
+The code contains HTML, CSS and JaveScript.

 ## Acceptance Criteria
--
--
+- must have a prompt
+- must be between 10 and 64 characters long
+- characters are uppercase, lowercase, symbols and numbers.